callum-hart/ysu/README.md

 ### `0.0.0-alpha` → `0.0.0-beta`

 - Test coverage
-- Visual cue in devTools when sequence is running
+- Visual cues in devTools when sequence:
+  - is running
-- Visual cue in devTools when sequence has been suspended
+  - has been suspended
 - Include errors in devTools
 - Ability to suspend sequence from devTools
 - Consistent colours in logger and devTools